spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.2-HTML-Fundamentals.md

 ### Testing Accessibility

-Regular testing ensures your property website remains accessible:
+Regular testing ensures your website remains accessible:

 **Testing approaches:**
 - Navigate using only the keyboard